 - Portable air conditioners, dishwashers, and microwaves

 - Washer and dryer

-Flood insurance policies have tons of exclusions and limitation.
-In addition, all new policies have a minimum of 30 days waiting period with a few exceptions.
+As with any insurance policy, there are tons of exclusions and limitations.
+In addition, all new Flood policies have a minimum of 30 days waiting period with a few exceptions.

 Please contact us today for a free quote and consultation about your flood insurance needs.